-Many of the songs on his Valley Entertainment release "Ready" feature gravel and silk, triumph and longing, and celebration and regret.
+Many of the songs feature gravel and silk, triumph and longing, and celebration and regret.
 Produced by Grammy Award winning Producer, Scott Mathews, Frank doesn’t hold back for anyone or anything.
 New York Times Best selling music writer Charles R. Cross once described Frank Barter songs as “Expansive as an Eastern Oregon Sunset.”
 If you’ve never seen one of those, they’re burning in the middle, sitting on top of a wheat field, with a golden glow on each side stretching the horizon forever.
 That’s where Frank Barter takes you.

-“I tend to write my songs from a visual place.
-Almost theatrically.
-I get a set in my head and then try and create a story or a character in that setting.
-I am not sure why that works best other than I have some theater chops from the past.
+In his blog, "Tumbleweeds" Frank will give you a peak inside his inspirations for songs and some of the methods he uses, or life events he draws upon.
+“A lot of the time I end up writing my songs from a visual place.
+Almost theatrically or cinematically.
+I get a set or place in my head and then try and create a story or a character in that setting.
+I am not sure why that works more often than not, other than I have some theater/film (He attended San Francisco State's elite film program and the famed HB Studio in NYC for his theater) chops from the past.
 Not all the time though.
 Sometimes I'll hear about something so moving and if it really touches me, it kind of writes itself.”

 But it was his baseball accomplishments that allowed Frank to "head west young man" and eventually once his diamond career ended a few years later, he got very serious about his other love.
+Here are the results!!!!